rpt09-mulder/neighborhoods/README.md

 npm install
 ```

-If you haven't already, start your MongoDB service then seed the databse by running
+If you haven't already, start your MongoDB service then seed the database by running

 ```sh
 npm run seed-database